thradams/cake/manual.md

 ### -fanalyzer
 This option enables an static analysis of program flow.
 This is required for some ownership checks

+### -autoconfig
+Generates cakeconfig.h header.
+On Windows, it must be generated inside the Visual Studio Command Prompt to read the INCLUDE variable.
+On Linux, it calls GCC with echo | gcc -v -E - 2>&1 and reads the output.

 ## Output